Placental Abruption & Cerebral Palsy

 The placenta is an organ within the uterus which holds the fetus while it is develops during pregnancy.
 It is responsible for ensuring nutrients and oxygen from the mother reach the developing baby.
 During a normal and uncomplicated pregnancy, the placenta remains attached to the uterine wall until the baby is delivered, and it separates naturally and exits the birth canal.
 On occasion, the placenta separates from the uterine wall before the baby is ready for delivery; this is called placental abruption and can occur at any time after 20 weeks gestation.

 During a total placental abruption, there will be no oxygen delivered to the baby from the mother.
 If this occurs, it is essential for the baby to be delivered immediately; quite often through an emergency C-section.
 Even a partial placental abruption can become serious very fast, so it is important for the baby to be delivered immediately if the pregnancy is at or close to term.
 If it is too early for delivery to safely occur, the doctor will more than likely closely monitor both mother and baby and prepare the mother for the possibility of an emergency C-section if the baby becomes distressed or the abruption becomes worse.

-If your doctor fails to identify or treat your placental abruption quickly, it can lead to a number of serious conditions for the child (including cerebral palsy).
+If your doctor fails in his or her duty to identify or treat your placental abruption quickly, it can lead to a number of serious conditions for the child (including cerebral palsy).

 Risk Factors for Placental Abruption